ArgonneCPAC/diffmah/README.md

 # diffmah

 ## Installation
-The latest release of diffmah is available for installation with pip or conda:
+The latest release of diffmah is available for installation with pip or conda-forge:
 ```
-$ conda install diffmah
+$ conda install -c conda-forge diffmah
 ```

 To install diffmah into your environment from the source code: